BCE Inc.: BCE Development

 BCE Development was founded as Daon Development by Vancouver-based developer Jack Poole in 1964.
 In the mid-1970s, Daon became known for expanding aggressively in the United States.
 The company first entered the American market in 1976 and nearly quadrupled its total assets to $1.67 billion in four years.
 It borrowed heavily to finance deals for premium office space and condominium conversions.
 By 1981, the company had assets worth more than $2 billion.
 When interest rates soared, however, Daon was caught overextended, could not meet its debt payments, and was forced into a major restructuring with its bankers.
 In 1985, BCE acquired 68% of Daon from its creditors and changed its name to BCE Development Corporation in February 1986.
 In March 1986, it agreed to acquire US$1 billion of commercial real estate from the American subsidiary of the Oxford Development Group Ltd., more than doubling BCED's portfolio.
 BCE stated its goal was to convert from a land developer to a developer of prime commercial properties.

 In July 1990, BCE Inc. sold 50% ownership in BCE Development to Carena Developments Ltd. (controlled by the Toronto branch of the Bronfman family).
 BCED was renamed Brookfield Development Inc. (now Brookfield Asset Management) followed in 1994 by the remaining 50%.

 Montreal Trust

-In March 1989, BCE bought a 64% stake in Montreal Trust from Power Financial for $547-million.
-The diversification was considered a "natural evolution" due to BCE's long-standing interest in financial services, its familiarity in selling services to the public, and its in-house money management operations.
-In 1993, BCE sold Montreal Trust to Scotiabank for about $290-million, taking a substantial loss.
+In March 1989, BCE bought a 64% stake in Montreal Trust from Power Financial for $547 million.
+The diversification was considered a "natural evolution" due to BCE's long-standing interest in financial services, its familiarity with selling services to the public, and its in-house money management operations.
+In 1993, BCE sold Montreal Trust to Scotiabank for about $290 million, taking a substantial loss.